An Arithmetic Characterization of 2-Generated Numbers: -Generated Numbers and Groups of Cube-Free Order

 Recall that a positive integer $n$ is called a 2-generated number if every group in $\mathcal{G}_n$ can be generated by two elements (\Cref{def-2Generation}).
-In this section, we first observe that if $n$ is a $2$-generated number then $n$ must be cube-free (\Cref{pro:cubefree}).
-We then determine a necessary and sufficient conditions under which a cube-free number of the form $p^{a}q^{b}$, with $p$ and $q$ are distinct primes, is $2$-generated.
+In this section, we first observe that if $n$ is a $2$-generated number, then $n$ must be cube-free (\Cref{pro:cubefree}).
+We then determine a necessary and sufficient condition under which a cube-free number of the form $p^{a}q^{b}$, with $p$ and $q$ being distinct primes, is $2$-generated.